 On July 7, statistics from the Vietnam Securities Depository (VSD) showed that in June alone, domestic investors opened nearly 146,000 new securities accounts.
-This is the second consecutive month that the number of newly opened securities accounts by domestic investors has increased sharply, after hitting bottom in April (only about 23,000 newly opened accounts).
+This is the second consecutive month that the number of newly opened securities accounts by domestic investors has increased sharply, after hitting bottom last April (only about 23,000 newly opened accounts).

-Along with the increase in the number of newly opened securities accounts, the VN-Index also recovered strongly, increasing by more than 4% in June with active trading, market liquidity reaching billions of USD in some sessions.
+Along with the increase in the number of newly opened securities accounts, the VN-Index also recovered strongly, increasing by more than 4% in June with vibrant transactions, market liquidity reaching billions of USD in some sessions.
 On the Ho Chi Minh City Stock Exchange (HOSE) alone, the average matched trading value per session reached over VND 15,000 billion, an increase of more than 40% compared to May and the highest level in more than 1 year since April 2022.

-Notably, on July 6, when working with the Association of Small and Medium Enterprises, Prime Minister Pham Minh Chinh continued to direct further interest rate reduction to provide more timely support to small and medium enterprises.
+Notably, on July 6, when working with the Association of Small and Medium Enterprises, Prime Minister Pham Minh Chinh continued to direct further interest rate reductions to provide more timely support to small and medium enterprises.
 Many stock investors assessed that this is also good news for the stock market because when interest rates are reduced, cash flow will likely continue to shift more into stocks.

 VSD also reported that in June, foreign investors opened nearly 200 new securities accounts on the VN-Index.
 By the end of June, foreign investors had a total of nearly 44,000 accounts.